 Now that you know how to spot a family of mice living in your unit, there are many steps you can take to drive them away.

-- Keeping your unit clean: It is essential that you clean up your unit before even starting the process of getting rid of your pest.
+t is essential that you clean up your unit before even starting the process of getting rid of your pest.
 This includes making all of your food inaccessible to any family of rodents you have.

-- Don’t allow crumbs to accumulate on your kitchen floor, as those very crumbs could very well be a long-term source of food for the family of mice living with you.
+Don’t allow crumbs to accumulate on your kitchen floor, as those very crumbs could very well be a long-term source of food for the family of mice living with you.

-- Clean up any areas where water may be leaking, as it may be a watering hole for mice.
+Clean up any areas where water may be leaking, as it may be a watering hole for mice.

-- Organizing your unit and removing objects from the floor does not only help you spot any hidden mice that may be living around you, but it’s also imperative for you to have a clear staging area for when you’re setting traps.
+Organizing your unit and removing objects from the floor does not only help you spot any hidden mice that may be living around you, but it’s also imperative for you to have a clear staging area for when you’re setting traps.

-Now that your room is clean, check the walls of your living area for holes or any entry point where mice could be coming in from.
+Now that your room is clean, check the walls of your living area for holes or any entry point where mice could get inside.
 Even tiny holes should be covered, as mice are known to be able to twist through small holes compared to their body.

-- Setting snap traps: These traps are cheap, effective, and less dangerous than poison.
+Snap traps are cheap, effective, and less dangerous than poison.
 Set them around your unit near heaters, crevices, and the wall near the water piping, as mice have been known to feed off the moisture coming off those appliances.

-- Use repellents.
 If you cannot seal off some areas between your apartment and the common areas, use mouse repellents in these areas, so the mice will keep moving along rather than entering your apartment.

 The Bottom Line

-Though they are difficult to get rid of, by keeping your unit sanitary, and taking the necessary precautions against them, keeping them away from your unit should be fairly easy if you follow the advice on this site.
+Though they are difficult to get rid of, by keeping your unit sanitary and taking the necessary precautions against them, keeping them away from your unit should be fairly easy if you follow the advice on this site.